 On the internet, there are a variety of appealing Halloween dishes.
 But the majority of them are high in sugar.
 So we tried to find a few healthier options that still matched the theme because many seniors have health concerns.

-Sweet potatoes are the perfect combination of a healthful and yummy dish.
+Sweet potatoes are the perfect combination of a healthy and yummy dish.
 And it is an easy-to-prepare Halloween snack that can bring a lot of fun during cooking.

 This punch is primarily made of juices.
 So if you want to make it in large batches, it is simple for that.
 And everyone will definitely find it a delightful treat.
 But the only concern is that it can be a little too sugary compared to the other dishes on the list.